 American Ginseng (Panax quinquefolium) is a plant traditionally used by American Indians as a general tonic, natural restorative for the weak and wounded, and to help the mind.
 It is believed to act as an "adaptogen," a substance that normalizes body functions, strengthens systems compromised by stress, and protects against a wide variety of stressful influences.
 Research shows the plant's active ingredients-ginsenosides-may help regulate blood sugar and restore proper metabolism.

 Apple Cider Vinegar is rich in potassium and contains all the vitamins, minerals and other nutrients of the original apple.
 It is reported to act as a system detoxifier, antiseptic, antimicrobial, anti-catarrhal (helps remove excess mucus), a digestive aid and a bitter (helps stimulate the flow of digestive juices, improve the appetite and support the liver).
-In humans Apple Cider Vinegar is used for nausea, vomiting, fatigue, colitscolitis, diarrhea, rheumatism and arthritis.
+In humans, Apple Cider Vinegar is used for nausea, vomiting, loose stool, fatigue, and musculoskeletal issues.